 Step five: Prerequisites for educational program

-Ensure the health care support worker completes the pre-requisite learning requirements for admission to their educational training.
-These courses must be completed before they begin their post-secondary education program:
+Talent Acquisition ensures the health care support worker completes the prerequisite learning requirements for admission to their educational training.

 Step six: Ongoing education and support